Apply

 Berry, D., & Kato, T. (Editors).
 (2018).
 Employee Ownership and Employee Involvement at Work: Case Studies.
 Emerald Publishing Limited.

 Berry, D. & Bell, M. P. 2018.
-“Worker Cooperatives: Alternative Governance for Caring and Precarious Work," Equality, Diversity and Inclusion special issue on Care and Care Work.
+“Worker Cooperatives: Alternative Governance for Caring and Precarious Work," Equality, Diversity and Inclusion

 Berry, D. 2017.
-“The Worker Co-operative Form in the Home Care Industry in the United States,” in Michie, J., Blasi, J. & Kruse, D. (Eds.), Oxford Handbook of Mutual and Organizational Business (pp. 386-397).
+“The Worker Co-operative Form in the Home Care Industry in the United States,” in Michie, J., Blasi, J. & Kruse, D. (Eds.), Oxford Handbook of Mutual, Co-operative, and Co-owned Business (pp. 386-397).
 Oxford, UK: Oxford University Press.